cs-shadowbq/falcon-intel-spike/README.md

 [![screenshot](media/working.png)](README.md)

-## Note
+## Data Storage Capacity and Size

-This is single threaded, and can take days to download the over 200+ Million indicators at 4000 indicators per page.
+This data can take significant time to download the over 200+ Million indicators at 4000 indicators per page, even with threads.

-Storage of the solution would take 10s of GB of data and proper indexing on the MongoDB.
+Storage of the solution would use 10s of GB of data and require proper indexing on the MongoDB.

 ## Setup